Backup care: 6 options for when your plans fall through

 Reliable child care is important to every parent.
 It puts your mind at ease and enables you to focus at work, knowing your children are being cared for in a safe space.
-When plans change, it’s just as important to know your options for backup care.
+When plans fall through or change, it’s just as important to know your options for backup care.

 Sometimes, you’re lucky and your nanny will notify you of an upcoming vacation weeks in advance.
 Other times, your sitter may suddenly fall ill, forcing you to act quickly.
 You’ll know far in advance when your child’s school will go on break, giving you enough time to plan for backup care.
 But adults often don’t get the same snow days as their kids do, for example.
 And if you have an upcoming project due at work, you may need some last-minute help to allow you to stay on task and get things done.

 Life happens, and the best you can do is to be prepared.
 These six options will be a great starting point for you to ensure your kids have the best backup care available when you need it the most.